gridbugs/gridbugs.org/collections/_roguelike-tutorial-2020/part6.md

 }
 {% endpygments %}

-No we could go and run the shadowcast filed-of-view algorithm for each NPC, but that would be expensive.
+Now we could go and run the shadowcast filed-of-view algorithm for each NPC, but that would be expensive.
 Instead, we only need to test if the (straight) line segment between each NPC and the player can be traversed without visiting a cell which the NPC can't see through.